VinsDev/movie-list-app/README.md

 Hello there, welcome to the **Movie List Application** repository.

 This application is built on a feature-based architecture using modern technologies such as React, Vite, TypeScript, Tailwind CSS, React Router, and Redux.
 This architecture ensures a clear separation of concerns, enhancing modularity, maintainability, and scalability, allowing seamless integration of new features.
 The application includes features like a movie list, detailed movie views, and the ability to add new movies.
+Details on how the API was used are on the `API.md` Documentation file.

 ## Pre-requisites